Attention NAE Members

 Advancing Personalized Motor Rehabilitation: Insights from Human-Human and Human-Robot Interaction

 The Arduous and Exciting Path of Commercializing Consumer Exoskeletons

 Accelerating Towards a Digital Cyborg Society: Approaching Hardware Acceptance through Software

 Session co-chairs: Eri Amasawa, University of Tokyo, and Yu Gan, Argonne National Laboratory

-Role of Technology Assessment toward the Achievement of Carbon Neutrality
+Role of Technology Assessment toward Achieving Circular Economy and Carbon Neutrality

 Hajime Ohno, Tohoku University

 Li-ion Battery Recycling in Practice: Technical and Operational Challenges and Opportunities